cghernan/cghernan.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Research Fellow in the Department of Aeronautics & Astronautics at Stanford University.
+I work at the intersection of Computational Fluid Dynamics and Artificial Intelligence, specializing in the construction of physics-informed reduced-order models for fluid dynamics, across scales.